8 Easy Seashell Crafts Every Mermaid Witch Will Love

 What You’ll Need

-• One wide shell or a small cluster of shells
+• One wide abalone shell or a small cluster of shells

 • Moon water charged under the full moon